-A detachment of the No 1 Coast Watch Unit RCAF was established on the northwest corner of Hippa Island in 1942.
-So In 1947, the transport ship Clarksdale Victory was wrecked against west shore of the island and 49 of the 53 crew were lost.
+A detachment of the No 1 Coast Watch Unit RCAF was established on the northwest corner of Hippa Island in 1942.85 In 1947, the transport ship Clarksdale Victory was wrecked against west shore of the island and 49 of the 53 crew were lost.79 The hull remains as a silent testament to the sea's fury.
 Hippa Island is part of the Vladimir J. Krajina (Port Chanal) Ecological Reserve established in 1973.